nick-mancuso/CISC615_proj1/MUTATION.md

 I chose to augment `TestFunctionalityBasedApproach1` which corresponds to the `RomanConverter1` implementation.
 I was able to augment the suite with two additional tests, `testKillZeroBoundryCondition` and `testKillMaxBoundryCondition`.
 Through these tests I was able to achieve 100% mutation coverage.
-It was simple to completely cover
+It was simple to completely cover this implementation of the Roman Converter since we already had a stronger test suite from the domain knowledge (functionality based testing).